I like to win. I really don’t like to lose.

 I can step back and see that’s silly.
 High school is so many lifetimes ago for me now.
-Today I told my high school teammates that the only reason I can respect them is that I’ve forgotten what an idiot I was in high school.
 But it’s one of those deep, multi-layered, tied-up-with-my-identity things, wanting to earn the respect of the people against whom I’m competing.
 I’d have to quit all competitive sports entirely to make that “go away”…and then it would pop up in other, less helpful areas of my life.
 Better to vent it on the ultimate field, having fun with others who also need to vent.

-I’m massively less competitive than I used to be.
+I’m significantly less competitive than I used to be.
+I’d estimate 50-60%.
 I used to have to win at anything I played and would get truly angry (mostly at myself) if I didn’t.
-I don’t miss that and I’m glad I’ve outgrown that.
-I would say Jesus changed that in my life, largely through the good influence of Kim.
-This might make you laugh, but even so, I worry a little that I am mellowing.
+I don’t miss that and I’m glad I’ve outgrown it.
+I would say Jesus changed that in my life, largely through the good and steady influence of Kim.
+This might make you laugh, but even though I know I’ve grown, I worry a little that I am mellowing.
 What if the fire goes out?

-To give an example of how I’ve found more balance, I can now actually decide between a competition which I consider important to try to win and one which does not matter.
+To give an example of how I’ve found more balance, I can now actually decide–when competing–whether I consider the competition important to try to win or one which does not matter.
 I know.
 Wow, right?
 If you aren’t competitive, that might sound…a little late in developing for me.
 Whereas if you are, that might make you question whether I still qualify as “competitive.”

 Losing, it follows, is less fun.
 Not “no fun.”
 Nearly all the time, I prefer to play even if I lose than not to play at all.
 These days, I’m increasingly grateful that I still can play, period.
 I have also had losses that felt so crushing to me, that took me so long to let go, I might have preferred, in hindsight, not to have played.
-My wife would call that “taking this too seriously.”
+My wife would call that level of devastation “taking this too seriously.”
 (I can hear her say this in my head as I’m typing.)
 I’m not saying she’s wrong.
+I’m saying this is how I am.
 As advertised, this is the deal with me.

 In a given game of any sport, you could have played better (perfect game in bowling might be the exception, perfect game in baseball would be pretty darned satisfying but, ironically, might still leave room to improve).
 Growing as an athlete means learning from these mistakes–there are some strange parallels with life here–and seeking to correct and overcome them next time.
 You can do that whether you win or lose.
-However, for me that self-critique after a loss has sometimes crossed the line into something more closely resembling self-flagellation.
+However, for me that self-critique after a loss has sometimes crossed the line into something resembling self-flagellation.
 Unfortunately, my defense against that has sometimes been anger.
+I’m so frustrated with my mistakes and/or shortcomings that I’m boiling.
+Not fun for my kids or my dogs.
 Here again, I’m getting better.
 It’s a slow process.

 That’s me.
 It isn’t always easy.
-Exercise feels good and my body (almost) always thanks me for working out hard, whether hiking with the dogs, doing power yoga, or running up and down the ultimate field.
+Exercise feels good and my body (almost) always thanks me for working out hard, whether hiking with the dogs, doing power yoga, or sprinting up and down the ultimate field.
 But what I’m describing isn’t an automatic by-product of exercise for me.
-I can hike in a beautiful place and, sometimes, still be stuck in my head.
-Losing is good exercise, but hardly ecstatic.
+I can hike in a gorgeous place and sometimes I’m still stuck in my head.
+Playing hard and losing is good exercise, but hardly ecstatic.
+Not for me, anyway.

 I’m a blessed man still to be doing this at fifty.